sully6768/karaf-scr-examples/README.md

 Karaf SCR Examples
 ---------------------------

+These Examples are used for my SCR Components with Karaf Articles.

 I use the Karaf SCR Commands for all my OSGi related examples.
 OSGi Declarative Service or the Service Component Runtime (SCR) is a very lightweight and easy to use framework that is suitable for dependency injection.
 It has been available as part of the OSGi Specification since 4.0 making it well baked and stable.
 While it uses XML for the wiring at runtime the XMl can actually be generated at build time using either the BND or Felix Annotations.
 They are both solid and stable implementations but have some significant differences:

 Felix SCR Annotations